RaneKun/Tagify-Auto/README.md

 - `run_tagger.py` calls each stage's conda `python.exe` directly rather than through `conda run`, since `conda run` is known to reset the terminal mid-output on Windows.
 - Every stage logs everything (DEBUG level) to its own file under `logs/`, even when the console only shows a summary.
 - For a deeper technical breakdown of each individual tagger, see the [Manual Edition's Technical Guide](https://github.com/RaneKun/Tagify/blob/main/TECHNICAL_GUIDE.md) — every stage here is the same script, just orchestrated automatically.
+- For screenshot previews click [here](SCREENSHOTS.md)

+## 💭 Why I Built This

+Spotify's catalog isn't stable — labels pull tracks, artists get delisted, whole albums vanish from your library overnight with zero warning.
+Songs I loved for years have quietly **disappeared** more than once.
+So I record what I care about with [Spytify](https://github.com/jwallet/spy-spotify) — but a `.wav` or `.mp3` straight off that pipeline is basically a blank slate: no lyrics, no genre, often no cover art, just a filename. *That's a visual downgrade and hurts the point of preserving something if what you're left with is worse than the first experience.*

+Tagify is the other half of that: <ins>it takes those bare files and builds back</ins> — and in places **exceeds** — what Spotify's own app displays.
+Full album art, accurate metadata, multilingual lyrics, genre tags pulled from multiple sources and cross-checked, even BPM and mood data Spotify never exposed to begin with.
+The result is a library that's not just "saved," but archived properly — metadata-rich, searchable, and playable in any player, forever, regardless of what Spotify does next.

 ## 🙏 Credits